Pen spinning

 Pen spinning is a form of object manipulation that involves the deft manipulation of a writing instrument with hands.
 Although it is often considered a form of self-entertainment (usually in a school or office setting), multinational competitions and meetings are sometimes held.
 It is sometimes classified as a form of contact juggling; however, some tricks, e.g. "spreads" and "aerial tricks" do leave contact with the body.
 In addition to writing instruments, it is often also seen performed by drummers with their drumsticks.
-In fact, drumsticks are substantially easier to manipulate than pens, because of their extra mass and length.

 Pen spinning has quickly gained international popularity through online video sharing and forums.
 The hobby has been popular around the world since at least the 1970s.

 History

 The earliest record of pen spinning comes from a student in pre-WWII Japan.
 Others in Japan spun pens at least as early as the 1970s; however, the tricks performed were only basic ones, such as the ThumbAround and Sonic.
 Hideaki Kondoh is considered the first pen spinning pioneer in Japan and is recognized with creating the first pen spinning website, released on December 1, 1997.
 Kondoh began pen spinning in the 1980s, and by 1998, he compiled and could perform 24 tricks, many of which he developed after learning techniques from other people.

-In the United States, Fernando Kuo, better known by his online alias "Kam," was inspired by Kondoh's website to advance pen spinning and broaden its audience.
-Kam, who started spinning in 1993, created the website Pentrix in January 2000 in an attempt to create an easily accessible database and message board for pen spinning information and communication.
-As the popularity of the website and its forum grew and their limits became apparent, Kam closed Pentrix and redistributed its information to a sequel website (which would also close) and to a new forum titled the Universal Pen Spinning Board, opened on January 19, 2004.
+In the United States, Fernando Kuo, better known by his online alias "Kam", was inspired by Kondoh's website to advance pen spinning and broaden its audience.
+Kam, who started spinning in 1993, created the website Pentix in January 2000 in an attempt to create an easily accessible database and message board for pen spinning information and communication.
+As the popularity of the website and its forum grew and their limits became apparent, Kam closed Pentix and redistributed its information to a sequel website (which would also close) and to a new forum titled the Universal Pen Spinning Board, opened on January 19, 2004.
 The Universal Pen Spinning Board was an English-speaking board created with the goal to be the first forum in which pen spinners from any website or location around the world could communicate, and would later close during October 2018.
 PenDolSa, an unrelated Korean pen spinning board released in 2003, was the first large-scale pen spinning forum.

-The number and variations of tricks has since grown into at least the hundreds, with newer tricks such as the Shadow, Palm Spin, and Bust.
+The number and variations of tricks has since grown into at least the hundreds, with newer tricks such as the "Shadow", "Palm Spin", and "Bust".
 Since the early 2000s, video hosting websites, such as YouTube, and a growing number of other Internet forums from various countries have been used to share videos and to centralize the community, which has contributed to a rise in popularity of pen spinning.
 In 2007, the World Tournament acted as the first global pen spinning competition, and pen spinners from communities centered around the world could join.